 - Do I commit when they are willing to listen and be influenced by me?

 - Do I commit when I feel heard and validated?

 - Do I commit because I choose to love them – no matter what?

 Commitment does not mean you are a doormat.
 In fact, I think it is empowering to be committed.
 Try it on.
 See what happens.

 Ready to go deeper and really work on your relationship?

-Email me or fill out the form below if you want to hop on a free call and see how coaching can help you and your marriage.
+Click on the button below if you want to hop on a free call and see how coaching can help you and your marriage.
 The call will take about an hour and we will discuss your exact situation.

 Talk to you soon,